tonyshui/simplicity/_posts/2018-7-2-Podcasts.md

 <!--more-->

-Engineering classes at the University of Michigan in Ann Arbor are located on North Campus, a 20 minute commute from Central Campus.
+It worked out decently because I got some awesome recommendations that have I've ingrained into my weekly school routine.
+You see, engineering classes at the University of Michigan in Ann Arbor are located on North Campus, a 20 minute commute from Central Campus.
 20 minutes doesn't seem that bad until you realize how much it adds up.

 Time for some quick maths: